Tim Henson's Guitars and Gear

 Tim can also be seen playing this guitar live on occasion, for example in his “Top 10 Riffs of the Decade” video.

 Based on his Instagram and Twitter posts, Tim started using this guitar sometime in early 2021.
-At first, the guitar was just a plain silver model with custom ornate rose thorn pattern fretboard inlays.
+At first, the guitar was just a plain silver model with custom ornate fretboard inlays.
+Tim calls this design the “Tree of Death”, and it takes inspiration from Steve Vai’s famous “Tree of Life” guitar.

-By the time Polyphia released the music video for their song “Neurotica” the guitar went through some major design changes.
-The top of the body was covered entirely with a huge cast metal piece.
-This sort of design is also seen in Scott LePage’s and Clay Gober’s instruments, so maybe this is something the band came up with, and asked Ibanez LA Custom Shop to produce for them.
+By the time Polyphia released the music video for their song “Neurotica” the guitar underwent some major design changes.
+The top of the body was covered entirely with a huge metal-looking piece designed and made by an artist called Nusi Quero.
+This sort of design is also seen in Scott LePage’s and Clay Gober’s instruments.32021

 Tim Henson's Acoustic Guitars